SourceLabOrg/kafka-webview/README.md

 ### Starting the service

 The Kafka WebView UI can be started by running the **start.sh** script from root of the extracted package.
 This should start a webserver running on the port you configured.
+Point your browser at `http://your.host.name:8080` or the port that you configured and follow the **Logging in for the first time** instructions below.

 ## Running from docker image

-Docker images can be found on [Docker Hub](https://hub.docker.com/r/sourcelaborg/kafka-webview)
+Docker images can be found on [Docker Hub](https://hub.docker.com/r/sourcelaborg/kafka-webview).

 Start up the latest docker image by running `docker run -p 8080:8080 sourcelaborg/kafka-webview:latest`

+Point your browser at `http://localhost:8080` or the port that you configured and follow the **Logging in for the first time** instructions below.

+## Running or building from source

+To build and run from the latest source code required JDK 1.8 and Maven 3.3.9+.
+Clone the project and run the [buildAndRun.sh](https://github.com/SourceLabOrg/kafka-webview/blob/master/buildAndRun.sh) script.

+Point your browser at `http://your.host.name:8080` follow the **Logging in for the first time** instructions below.

 ## Logging in for the first time